thinkst/canarytokens-docs/docs/guide/dns-token.md

 ```
   <base32-string>.<base32-string>.G<2-random-digits>.<dns-token>
 ```
 Bear in mind the total length of the hostname still cannot exceed 253-bytes, so the amount of raw bytes that can be encoded is ~125.
+If the data cannot be decoded as UTF-8, it will be returned as a `hexlify`ed string.

 ### Example code